 - the carpet is vacuumed

-- a cleaning agent is applied to the cleaner.
-The cleaner has a pad (the bonnet), which rubs the carpet, transferring the dirt onto the pad
+- a cleaning agent is applied to the cleaner, and the cleaner's pad (the bonnet) rubs the carpet, transferring the dirt onto the pad

 - the carpet is vacuumed once more.

 You can hire a Britex or Rug Doctor carpet shampoo machine, also known as a steam cleaner, from Woolworths or Bunnings stores as well as some smaller independent stores.